Padmapriya22a/cv_basic_operations/README.md

 # cv_basic_operations
 Hi guys!
-Incontinuation with cv basics let us expore some basic operations that can be performed with cv,
+In continuation with cv basics let us expore some basic operations that can be performed with cv,
 1. Image details
 2. Image pixel value
 3. Split the bgr channels